CliffordAnderson/teiDocs/README.md

 ###Goal

-The goal of this project is to generate documentation for the subset of TEI elements in a particular TEI document.
+The goal of this project is to generate documentation for the subset of TEI elements used in any given TEI document.

 ###Technology